Exercise 1: A few of Chemistry.

 - A function transpose that transposes a generic matrix independently of its size and content.

-- A function * that multiplies two matrices non necessarily square matrices.
+- The basics operators + and * that adds and multiplies two matrices non necessarily squared.

 Exercise 4: Frequencies.